OPS-E2E-PPE/VBA-Docs/api/Project.Application.ProjectBeforeAssignmentDelete.md

 ## Return value

-nothing
+**Nothing**

 ## Remarks

 The **ProjectBeforeAssignmentDelete** event also fires when assigning a resource to a task with no resource assignments, because an "Unassigned Resource" assignment is removed before the new assignment is created.

-Project events do not occur when the project is embedded in another document or application.
+Project events don't occur when the project is embedded in another document or application.

 The **ProjectBeforeAssignmentDelete** event doesn't occur when an assignment is deleted as the result of a drag-and-drop operation in the **Resource Usage** view, or when changes have been made using a custom form.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]